-- Exhibits in classes Robotics 1: Beginning, 50285, and 50286 are designed to be used with LEGO Mindstorms (NXT or EV3). - Any other programmable robot kit such as Arduino or Raspberry Pi, should be exhibited in Robotics Innovation/Open Source Class (50292). - ROBOTICS 1 : Beginning (Not Eligible for State Fair) Exhibitors should complete Activities 1-6 in the Robotics 1 with EV3 project book.
+- Exhibits in classes Robotics 1: Beginning, 50285, and 50286 are designed to be used with LEGO Mindstorms (NXT or EV3). - Any other programmable robot kit such as Arduino or Raspberry Pi, should be exhibited in Robotics Innovation/Open Source Class (50292). - ROBOTICS 1: Beginning (Not Eligible for State Fair) Exhibitors should complete Activities 1-6 in the Robotics 1 with EV3 project book.
 Exhibitors will design, build and program a robot that can autonomously follow a predetermined path that changes direction at least 4 times during a single run.

-They will bring their project book, their program code (on laptop or on paper), and a single page write up to share what they learned about the engineering design process and programming. - 50285 ROBOTICS 1: Intermediate Exhibitors should complete Activities 7-12 in the Robotics 1 with EV3 project book.
+They will bring their project book, their program code (on laptop or on paper), and a single page write up to share what they learned about the engineering design process and programming.

+- 50285 ROBOTICS 1: Intermediate Exhibitors should complete Activities 7-12 in the Robotics 1 with EV3 project book.
 Exhibitors will design, build and program a robot that uses at least one sensor to autonomously follow a path, respond to and/or avoid obstacles.
 Exhibitors in this class must use at least one sensor in their robot design.
 They will bring their project book, their program code (on laptop or on paper), and a short journal sharing what they learned about the engineering design process and programming throughout their work in the project and specifically while preparing the exhibit. - 50286 ROBOTICS 2: Exhibitors should complete Activities 1-7 in the Robotics 2 EV3N More project book.
-Exhibitors will design, build and program a robot that uses sensors and programming to complete one of the challenges provided after registration.
-They will bring their project book, their program code (on laptop or on paper), and a short journal sharing changes they made to the robot and/or program along the way, and to describe their experience with completing the challenge.

-JUNK DRAWER ROBOTICS: All exhibits should be original designs made with everyday objects and materials.
+Exhibitors will design, build and program a robot that uses sensors and programming to complete one of the challenges selected challenges from the 2022 4-H State Robotics Challenge (Eligible Challenges will be Marked in the Challenge Documents on the Illinois 4-H website).
+They will bring their project book, their program code (on laptop or on paper), and a short journal sharing changes they made to the robot and/or program along the way, and to describe their experience with completing the challenge. - JUNK DRAWER ROBOTICS: All exhibits should be original designs made with everyday objects and materials.
 Exhibits made with purchased kits will not be accepted.
 Exhibitors are also required to bring their Junk Drawer Robotics Youth Robotics Notebook with the sections completed for the project they are exhibiting.
-For example, if the exhibitor is bringing Activity E from Junk Drawer Level 1, they should have robotics notebook sections A-E completed.

-- JUNK DRAWER ROBOTICS 1 (Not Eligible for State Fair) Exhibit any item from the "To Make" activity from the Junk Drawer Robotics Level 1 Book.
+For example, if the exhibitor is bringing Activity E from Junk Drawer Level 1, they should have robotics notebook sections A-E completed. - JUNK DRAWER ROBOTICS 1 (Not Eligible for State Fair) Exhibit any item from the "To Make" activity from the Junk Drawer Robotics Level 1 Book.
 Be sure all robotics notebook sections within the module being exhibited are filled in. - 50288 JUNK DRAWER ROBOTICS 2 Exhibit any item from the "To Make" activity from the Junk Drawer Robotics Level 2 Book.
 Be sure all robotics notebook sections within the module being exhibited are filled in. - 50289 JUNK DRAWER ROBOTICS 3 Exhibit any item from the "To Make" activity from the Junk Drawer Robotics Level 3 book.
 Be sure all robotics notebook sections within the module being exhibited are filled in.